adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 Include management and enforement of business and operational policies on running apps/services.

-### Cluster Releases & Management

-Ability to manage the cluster fleet as code, with best practices and continuous deployment.

 ### Roles & Permissions

 Management of RBAC, Authentication and Authorization of users and tools to the cloud resources and systems.